The Ed Sullivan Show: Notable performances and guests

-The Ed Sullivan Show is especially known to the World War II and baby boomer generations for introducing acts and airing breakthrough performances by popular 1950s and 1960s musicians such as Elvis Presley, The Beatles, The Supremes, The Dave Clark Five, The Animals, Creedence Clearwater Revival, Dusty Springfield, The Beach Boys, The Jackson 5, Stevie Wonder, Buddy Holly, Janis Joplin, The Rolling Stones, The Mamas and the Papas, The Lovin' Spoonful, Herman's Hermits, The Doors, Dionne Warwick, Barbra Streisand, Petula Clark, and The Band.
+The Ed Sullivan Show is especially known to the World War II and baby boomer generations for introducing acts and airing breakthrough performances by popular 1950s and 1960s musicians such as Elvis Presley, the Beatles, the Rolling Stones, the Doors, the Supremes, the Dave Clark Five, the Animals, Creedence Clearwater Revival, Dusty Springfield, the Beach Boys, the Jackson 5, Stevie Wonder, Buddy Holly, Janis Joplin, the Mamas and the Papas, the Lovin' Spoonful, Herman's Hermits, Dionne Warwick, Barbra Streisand, Petula Clark, Vanilla Fudge, the Band, and the famous Gene Vincent and his Blue Caps.

 The Canadian comedy duo Wayne and Shuster appeared on the program 67 times, a record for any performer.
 Bill Haley & His Comets performed their hit "Rock Around the Clock" in early August 1955, later recognized as the first rock and roll song broadcast on a national television program.

 Itzhak Perlman

 The American public's first exposure to Itzhak Perlman was on the show in 1958, when he was 13.
 This performance was a breakthrough not only for classical music, but also for Perlman, who rode the waves of admiration to new heights of fame lasting a generation.